nrfconnect/sdk-nrf/doc/nrf/drivers/wifi/nrf700x/nrf700x.rst

 .. _nrf700x_wifi:

-nRF70 Series Wi-Fi driver
+nRF Wi-Fi driver
-#########################
+################

 .. contents::
    :local:
    :depth: 2

-This driver implements the Wi-Fi® protocol for the nRF70 FullMAC Series of devices.
+The nRF Wi-Fi driver implements the Wi-Fi® protocol for the nRF70 FullMAC Series of devices.
 FullMAC devices implement the Wi-Fi protocol in the chipset.
 The driver configures the chipset and transfers the frames to and from the device to the networking stack.

-nRF70 Series device is a companion IC and can be used with any Nordic Semiconductor System-on-Chips (SoCs) such as the nRF53 and nRF91 Series SoCs.
+nRF70 Series device is a companion IC and can be used with any Nordic Semiconductor System-on-Chips (SoCs), such as the nRF53 and nRF91 Series SoCs.

 You can enable the driver by using the :kconfig:option:`CONFIG_WIFI_NRF700X` Kconfig option.

 Architecture
 *************

-The following figure illustrates the architecture of the nRF70 Series Wi-Fi driver.
+The following figure illustrates the architecture of the nRF Wi-Fi driver.

 .. figure:: /images/nrf700x_wifi_driver.svg
-   :alt: nRF70 Series Wi-Fi driver block diagram
+   :alt: nRF Wi-Fi driver block diagram
    :align: center
    :figclass: align-center

-   nRF70 Series Wi-Fi driver architecture overview
+   nRF Wi-Fi driver architecture overview

 Design overview
 ***************

-The nRF70 Series Wi-Fi driver follows an OS agnostic design, and the driver implementation is split into OS agnostic and OS (Zephyr) specific code.
+The nRF Wi-Fi driver follows an OS agnostic design, and the driver implementation is split into OS agnostic and OS (Zephyr) specific code.
 The OS agnostic code is located in the :file:`drivers/wifi/nrf700x/osal/` folder and the OS specific code is located in the :file:`drivers/wifi/nrf700x/zephyr/` folder.

-The driver supports two modes of operations:
+The driver supports two modes of operation:

 Wi-Fi mode
 ==========